 Find me on Facebook as ' Steve Shorey' or 'G3ZPS', I have 2 separate pages .
 Pictures of some of my 160m ham radio chums from the 70's here

 Also contact me if you would like me to talk at your Amateur Radio Club - my latest presentation is '999 Emergency - Public Safety Communications Past, Present and Future'.
-This draws from my 35 years of experience in mobile communications.
-Over 2 years I have given this talk at more than 15 Amateur Radio clubs in South East UK.
-The most recent was Worthing in May 2019
+This draws from my 35 years of experience in mobile communications and has been constantly updated.
+Over 3 years I have given this talk at more than 16 Amateur Radio clubs in South East UK.
+The next is at the Gloucester Amateur Radio Club in May 2020

 FISTS CW CLUB MEMBER 18875, SKCC MEMBER N0 19356, VMARS